avdpunks/avdpunks.github.io/_posts/_draft/2022-31-08-SupportM365AppsMultiSessionOS.md

 Microsoft 365 Apps will no longer be supported on Windows Server (multisession OS) and you will need to plan a migration path starting in October 2025 if you want to use multisession OS for your virtual desktop environments.

 Otherwise, you can only use personal desktops based on Windows 11 Pro/Enterprise.
-But that can't be the right solution.
+This can be a good solution, but for most customers it is a capacity and budget discussion.
+Multisession environments combine user sessions on one virtual machine to save costs and take benefit of scaling features.

 **And now?**